Stokely Hathaway: Managing Kris Statlander (2024–2025)

 After spending the summer of 2023 as one of ROH's authority figures, Hathaway returned to a managing position in early 2024, winning the grudging acceptance of Kris Statlander and Willow Nightingale after a campaign to "Give Stokely a Chance" that featured Cameo messages from Kurt Angle and George Santos.
 The partnership solidified by Revolution, with a win over Skye Blue and Julia Hart at Zero Hour, and a post-match declaration that they were "family", turning Hathaway face in the process.
 On May 26 at Double or Nothing after Nightingale was defeated by Mercedes Moné, Hathaway berated Nightingale until Statlander pushed him over, seemingly terminating his role as their manager.
-Moments later, on the ramp Statlander attacked Nightingale and aligned herself with Hathaway once again, revealing the prior events to be a ruse.
+Moments later on the ramp, Statlander attacked Nightingale and aligned herself with Hathaway once again, revealing the prior events to be a ruse.
 As a result of the attack, Hathaway once again turned heel.
 At All In in August 2024, Nightingale and Tomohiro Ishii defeated Hathaway and Statlander in a mixed tag team match.
 After Statlander defeated Nightingale at All Out, Hathaway and Statlander parted ways with the kayfabe reason for the split being Statlander had invoiced Hathaway a large sum of money to make up for physical therapy, emotional damages and losing her shot at the CMLL World Women's Championship, though this was never acknowledged on AEW programming.
 After splitting from Statlander, Hathaway was taken off television for unknown reasons.

-Managing FTR and Top Gods (2025–present)
+Managing FTR (2025–present)

-On the April 23, 2025 episode of Dynamite, Hathaway returned as the new manager for FTR (Cash Wheeler and Dax Harwood).
-Afterwards, Hathaway's ring name was shortened to Stokely.
-In October 2025, FTR formed a stable with Megan Bayne and Penelope Ford, known as "Top Gods".
+On the April 23, 2025 episode of Dynamite, Hathaway returned as the new manager for FTR (Cash Wheeler and Dax Harwood) and shortened his ring name to Stokely.
+Under Stokely's managership, FTR defeated Brodido at Full Gear on November 22 to win their record-tying third AEW World Tag Team Championships.
+With Stokley's assistance, FTR would retain their titles against teams such as Austin Gunn and Juice Robinson of the Bang Bang Gang, The Young Bucks, and Adam Copeland and Christian Cage, before FTR's 183 day reign came to an end at Double or Nothing on May 24, 2026 to Cage and Copeland in an "I Quit" match.